 Even with a few basic categories of cheeses, there is so much more to learn, including which cheeses can fit into multiple categories.
 Instead of pouring over hundreds of books and websites deciphering the different subcategories of cheeses, our experts will listen to what you want and point you in the right direction.

-Come nosh on our Wisconsin cheeses and other products today at our Rockford or Freeport, IL cheese shop!
+Come nosh on our Wisconsin cheeses and other products today at our Freeport, IL cheese shop!